2025 CBSC Fellows

 2024 CBSC Projects

-With the City of Decatur, a team of fellows will create the foundation for youth-engagement on local sustainability efforts.
-Focused Community Strategies is partnering with fellows in their expansion of the Flourishing Neighborhood Index process of raising resident voices in several Atlanta communities.
-With the Partnership for Southern Equity, a team of fellows plans to support the pilot Just Communities program, supporting community-based leaders in the first cohort of communities.
-We Love Buford Highway has invited the CBSC to partner with them building on past strong CBSC work to shape a stakeholder engagement program that creates a system where ambassadors raise awareness among the small business communities.
+With the City of Decatur, a team of fellows created the foundation for youth-engagement on local sustainability efforts.
+Focused Community Strategies was partnered with fellows in their expansion of the Flourishing Neighborhood Index process of raising resident voices in several Atlanta communities.
+With the Partnership for Southern Equity, a team of fellows supported the pilot Just Communities program, supporting community-based leaders in the first cohort of communities.
+We Love Buford Highway invited the CBSC to partner with them building on past strong CBSC work to shape a stakeholder engagement program that created a system where ambassadors raise awareness among the small business communities.

-The 2024 Fellows are working with these amazing efforts to craft a shared workplan for the ten-week CBSC field practicum that runs from mid-May through July 2024.
-Please look for updates and follow us @emorycbscfellows to hear about their work.
+The 2024 Fellows worked with these amazing efforts to craft a shared workplan for the ten-week CBSC field practicum that ran from mid-May through July 2024.

 2023 CBSC TEAM SELECTED AND WORKING TOWARD A STRONG PROGRAMMATIC YEAR

-The 21st class of Community Building and Social Change Fellows have been selected and are already proving to be a strong class for the program.
-Our 2023 CBSC Fellows - Benjamin Cho, Danielle Davis, Grace Fraser, Yulia Gu, Sarah Kim, Skylar McGlockton, Hannah Nelson, Elisabet Ortiz, Grace Regnier and Sophia Yang - are now enrolled in the Spring 2023 CBSC course and skill-building lab to build their research skills and co-develop with partners a plan for the Summer 2023 implementation term.
-The 2023 is working with the City of Decatur supporting their Climate Resilience Plan, We Love Buford Highway on connections to launch an accessible small business support system and Whitefoord, Inc. on better understanding the early education and health needs of the Edgewood area communities.
+Our 2023 CBSC Fellows - Benjamin Cho, Danielle Davis, Grace Fraser, Yulia Gu, Sarah Kim, Skylar McGlockton, Hannah Nelson, Elisabet Ortiz, Grace Regnier and Sophia Yang - completed the Spring 2023 CBSC course and skill-building lab where they built their research skills and co-developed with partners a plan for the Summer 2023 implementation term.
+The 2023 cohort worked with the City of Decatur supporting their Climate Resilience Plan, We Love Buford Highway on connections to launch an accessible small business support system and Whitefoord, Inc. on better understanding the early education and health needs of the Edgewood area communities.

-We are thrilled to be working with such a strong group of leaders in these students and valuable partners.
-These projects present a variety of learning opportunities across issues, partner organizational structure and community settings.
+We are thrilled to have worked with such a strong group of leaders in these students and valuable partners.
+These projects presented a variety of learning opportunities across issues, partner organizational structure and community settings.

 CBSC wraps up a strong 2022 program year